MASQ-Project/ClusterTool/USAGE.md

 - `--earning-wallet <fake address calculated from ip address>`
 - `--neighbors <neighbor descriptor>`

-Once SubstratumNode is started, `start` waits for the node descriptor to appear in the logs before completing.
+Once MASQNode is started, `start` waits for the node descriptor to appear in the logs before completing.
 This is particularly important for the `node-0` node, since all the other nodes will require its descriptor to start.

 ### daisy